Google Joins the Fight Against Review Solicitation

 On December 14, 2017, Google made a change to its review guidelines (along with a number of other changes) that prohibits businesses from soliciting Google reviews from customers in bulk.
 We can speculate that Google’s new policy is a result of them learning the negative impact that review solicitation has on local businesses and the local search industry as a whole.

+Google directly states “Reviews are only valuable when they are honest and unbiased.
+(For example, business owners shouldn’t offer incentives to customers in exchange for reviews.)”
+Bulk review solicitation is prohibited.
 Now, what Google considers ‘bulk’ is still a little vague, but our guess is that this is done intentionally to allow them room for interpretation.
 In general, you should consider bulk review solicitation to be sending review requests via email or SMS, either automatically after a sale or to mass import contact lists, asking them to leave a review on a third-party website.

 Many of the bulk review solicitation tools will ask customers to review their business.
 Then, only if the review is positive, will the customer be asked to post it on third-party sites like Google, Yelp, and Facebook.
 This unevenly tips the scale towards more positive reviews.